-1. You should receive a written notice of the potential departure from academic integrity.
+1. You swill receive a written notice of the potential departure from academic integrity.

-- the information on which the investigation is based (you should be supplied with all documents related to the investigation);
+- the information on which the investigation is based (you should be supplied with all documents and/or evidence related to the investigation);

-- the possible sanctions as outlined in the Academic Integrity Procedures;
+- the possible sanctions as outlined in the Senate Academic Integrity Procedures;

-- your right to respond to the investigation in writing, in person or via a video meeting
+- your right to respond to the investigation by meeting with the instructor or by providing a written response

 You may not drop the course while an investigation is under way.
 However, there is no mechanism on SOLUS to prevent you from doing so before the academic drop date.
 Therefore, the Associate Dean (Academic) has the authority to reinstate you in the course pending a decision on the investigation.